skeller1/alchemy_cms/README.md

 About
 -----

-**This branch is a beta development branch.
+**This branch is an early alpha development branch.
 For productive environments use the current rubygems version, or the [latest stable branch (2.2-stable)](https://github.com/magiclabs/alchemy_cms/tree/2.2-stable).**

-Alchemy is a Rails 3 CMS with a flexible content storing architecture.
+Alchemy is a Rails 4 CMS with a flexible content storing architecture.

 Read more on the [website](http://alchemy-cms.com) and in the [guidelines](http://guides.alchemy-cms.com).